SRGBmods/qmk-8051/readme.md

 > Once you install QMK, this is it.
 You can reflash QMK, or any other firmware.
 Just not the original.

 >[!WARNING]
-> Bluetooth and LED matrix is not working (yet).
+> - Bluetooth and LED matrix is not working.
-> There is one known bugs related to the USB stack of CH555:
+> - The program is now pretty buggy.
+Sometimes it works fine for days.
-> - When restart computer, the keyboard fails to re-enumerate.
+>   Sometimes it just hangs randomly, a Reset is needed for it to be working again.

 #### a.
 About the hardware